* The artwork title is "The Ark of the Covenant with the Divine Glory". The artwork is in the Isaiah Bible.

 * Adam Clarke wrote in his commentary, "I know not how to undertake a comment on this Psalm: it is the most difficult in the whole Psalter; and I cannot help adopting the opinion of Simon De Muis, 'In this Psalm there are as many precipices and labyrinths as there are verses or words.
 It may not be improperly termed, the torture of critics, and the reproach of commentators.'"

-* Matthew Henry wrong in his commentary, "This is a most excellent psalm, but n many places the genuine sense is not easy to come at; for in this, as in some other scriptures, there are things dark and hard to be understood."
+* Matthew Henry wrote in his commentary, "This is a most excellent psalm, but in many places the genuine sense is not easy to come at; for in this, as in some other scriptures, there are things dark and hard to be understood."

 * Commentary on the Holman Bible has, "This is one of the grandest of the Psalms, but its origin and date are involved in much obscurity."

 * "May God arise" -God in the original Hebrew is "Elohim" (a transliteration) and "arise" is "qum", a primitive root verb.
 God is getting up to go to another place.
 For Israel, the Lord God is leaving Mount Sinai to lead his people Israel to the promised land.
-For the Church, Jesus, the Son of God is leaving this world to lead his people and give us gifts of the Spirit to edify other Christians and peoples (35).
+For David and later his son Solomon, God is getting up to go to his new footstool which is first the tabernacle, then the temple.
+For the Church, Jesus, the Son of God, left this world to lead his people and give us the gifts of the Spirit so that we may edify other Christians and peoples (18, 35).

 * "enemies.. foes" -Verse 30 refers to Pharaoh as "the beast among the reeds" with his "herd of bulls", and the "nations who delight in war".
 The book of Revelation speaks of Babylon the Great that all the nations, especially "their kings and merchants have drunk the maddening wine of her adulteries and became rich from her excessive luxuries" (Revelation 17:1-5, 18, 18:1-3, 10-12, 24).
 Revelations 19:11-21 speaks of a Rider on the White Horse that defeats the enemies of God.
 Jesus is the rider leading the victory procession.